-In our movement, relations among women have changed in a way that women stand alongside each other and support and hear one another as if they were biological sisters.
-They fulfill the most cumbersome responsibilities collectively and on the basis of such relations.
+In our movement, relations among women have changed such that women stand alongside each other and support and hear one another as if they were biological sisters.
+They fulfill the most cumbersome responsibilities collectively and based on such relations.
 They do not undermine each other.
 Progress made by any one of them is a source of encouragement and inspiration for other women.
-And, collective effort to elevate the responsibilities of other women is considered a virtue.
+Furthermore, collective effort to elevate the responsibilities of other women is considered a virtue.

-Each woman in the Resistance has come to the realization that by cooperating with and supporting her colleagues, she would actually be empowering herself.
+Each woman in the Resistance has realized that she would be empowering herself by cooperating with and supporting her colleagues.
 In this path, they have attained an incredible ability to make sacrifices for their sisters.
-For this reason, they succeeded in running the affairs of Camp Ashraf in the most difficult and complicated battles in last decade…
+For this reason, they succeeded in running the affairs of Camp Ashraf in the most challenging and complicated battles in the last decade.

-In order to rebuild the free Iran of tomorrow, we must still be armed with this outlook so that we can create democratic institutions in our society.
-In other words, the Iranian Resistance also has the historical responsibility to be a builder and a founder.
+To rebuild the free Iran of tomorrow, we must still be armed with this outlook so that we can create democratic institutions in our society.
+In other words, the Iranian Resistance also has the historic responsibility to be a builder and a founder.

-If democracy is not built on gender equality, participation of all people, free choice of all sectors of society, and unconditional freedom of speech, then it would quickly deviate and take on reactionary tendencies.
+If democracy does not rely on gender equality, participation of all people, free choice of all sectors of society, and unconditional freedom of speech, it would quickly deviate and take on reactionary tendencies.

-The idea of equality, in our movement, is inspirational and holds a promise for the Iranian society and especially its women and youth.
+The idea of equality in our movement is inspirational and promising for Iranian society, especially its women and youth.

-When you target sexism, you are actually attempting to shatter the cornerstone of the velayat-e faqih system (absolute clerical rule).
+When you target sexism, you are attempting to shatter the velayat-e faqih system’s cornerstone (absolute clerical rule).

-When you target the mullahs’ misogyny, you are in fact aiming at the heart of their ideology.
-As a result, neither the mullahs’ jurisprudence nor Sharia, nor their reactionary laws, and culture would find a solid footing.
+When you target the mullahs’ misogyny, you are aiming at the heart of their ideology.
+As a result, neither the mullahs’ jurisprudence nor Sharia, nor their reactionary laws and culture, would find a solid footing.